Are Cosmetic Procedures Safe? What You Need to Know

 • Botox is FDA-approved for wrinkles and fine lines but is also used off-label for other concerns like facial slimming and migraine relief.

-• Dermal fillers are FDA-approved for volume loss but are sometimes used in non-traditional areas like the nose (liquid rhinoplasty).
+• Dermal fillers are FDA-approved for volume loss but are sometimes used in non-traditional areas.

 Who Performs the Procedure Matters